SCAI-BIO/index/client/README.md

 #### via Docker

 You can deploy a local version of the web application via docker.

-You can either build the docker container locally or download the latest build from the Kitsune GitHub package registry.

 To build the Docker container locally:

 ```bash
 docker build -t ghcr.io/scai-bio/kitsune/client:latest .